lucrp/phptherightway/README.md

 ## Docker

-This repo already contains ready to use Dockerfile with PHP 8.0.2 and Nginx.
+This repo already contains ready to use Docker config files with PHP 8.0.2 and Nginx.

 ## Notes